PatrikFehrenbach/practical-bug-bounty-content/README.md

 ### 5. Adding Videos to the Topic

-Within the Reflected XSS directory, weave a file named `videos.json`.
+Within the Reflected XSS directory, create a file named `videos.json`.
-Craft `videos.json` with the following magic:
+Add the following content to `videos.json` :
 ```json
 [
   {